 An individual is a player who does not have a specific group they wish to play with, but instead are willing to join any others who also wish to play.
 These players will be added to a group that agrees to add another player (up to the maximum) or will be collected into a game full of individual registrations.
 Either way, the player(s) will be contacted and session dates/times will be worked out.
 Full instructions can be found here.

 Players who register for an FA&D session may also log and update the character they play during a session.
-To do this, simply fill out the FA&D Log Form linked at the top of the page.
+To do this, simply fill out the FA&D Log Form.

 Updating your character for FA&D sessions is different and more limited than doing so for an event, so please read and follow the steps below.

 - Regardless of how many FA&D sessions you play during a block, you may only submit one Log form for your character.
-Should you play more than one character, you must pick which one you Log.
+Should you play more than one character, you may log once for each character you play.

 - Logging your character may be done up to the final day of the block of sessions.
 Skills and items sent in with your Log form may be applied to the FA&D character sheet during the block of sessions the Log form was sent in (so you get your skills immediately, don’t have to wait for an official sheet.)